Participatory research

 Participatory research in response to social demand

-A special approach: participatory action research
+A tailored approach: participatory action research

 Who is the Science Shop for?